HackYourFuture/JavaScript2/Week2/README.md

 In this example, only after `first()` has been executed will `second()` be executed.
 Only one thing happens at a time, and the next thing will ONLY happen after the previous thing has finished.
 This synchronous execution happens predictably and sequentially, without exception.

-On the other hand we have
+On the other hand we have [TO BE CONTINUED]

 Executing each block of code (whether it's a line or a loop/function/etc.) after each other is called